terryaney/KatApp/scripts/readme.md

 ### IKatAppOptions.debug.useTestView

 Property Type: `boolean | undefined`; Optional
-Whether or not the KatApp Framework should use the test versions of any requested Kaml Views or Kaml Template Files that are hosted in the Kaml View CMS instead of by the Host Environment.
+Whether or not the KatApp Framework should use the test versions of any requested Kaml Views or Kaml Template Files that are hosted in the KAT CMS instead of by the Host Environment.
 A `boolean` value can be passed in or using the querystring of `testview=1` will enable the settings.

 The default value is `false`.